junxit/us-congress-code/title-42/chapter-6a/sec-256d.md

   - **(4)** Community health centers receiving assistance under section 254c 1 of this title.
   - **(5)** Entities receiving assistance under section 254b(h) of this title (relating to homeless individuals).
   - **(6)** Entities receiving assistance under section 256a 1 of this title (relating to health services for residents of public housing).
-  - **(7)** Entities providing services with assistance under subchapter III–A of this chapter or subchapter XVII of this chapter.
+  - **(7)** Entities providing services with assistance under subchapter III–A or subchapter XVII.
   - **(8)** Entities receiving assistance under section 300 of this title (relating to family planning).
-  - **(9)** Entities receiving assistance under subchapter XXIV of this chapter (relating to services with respect to acquired immune deficiency syndrome).
+  - **(9)** Entities receiving assistance under subchapter XXIV (relating to services with respect to acquired immune deficiency syndrome).
   - **(10)** Non-Federal entities authorized under the Indian Self-Determination Act [25 U.S.C.
 5321 et seq.].

 ## Source credit